LoopKit/loopdocs/docs/loop-3/displays_v3.md

     - **Omnipod** users should not worry if the reservoir display is blank.
 Pods do not report or track insulin remaining until their reservoirs get below 50 units remaining.
 When a pod is deactivated, the reservoir history for that pod is no longer displayed.
     - **Medtronic** users will have reservoir history displayed in 5-minute increments, unless Loop has been having communication issues.

 * **Non-Pump Insulin**: The user can enter insulin taken by another method such as inhaled or by injection.
-The user can choose a different insulin model than used by the pump.
+The user can choose a different insulin type than used by the pump.
 This is explained further at this [link](features.md#non-pump-insulin).

 !!! abstract "Previous Pod Insulin History"
     For those who want to delete some recorded insulin near the end of a pod because the site was not absorbing properly, this can be done in Apple Health.